antonizoon/debian-hd2-buildsystem/README.md

 * Bully someone into cooking newer kernel (2.6.32 is old)
 * If the above doesn't work, backport brcmfmac wifi driver to current kernel
 * Compass, GPS, camera, multitouch (aka the stuff not many really care about)
+* Have an option for NativeSD support
 * ??? to be continued

+## Install

+This ROM supports either MAGLDR or cLK "AD SD Boot".
+(Haret has not been tested, but it should work...)
+Here are instructions for MAGLDR and cLK.

+1. Download the builds at the end of this README file and copy the contents to a "debian" folder on your SDCard.
+2. (MAGLDR) Boot your HD2 into the bootloader menu, go to *Settings -> Boot Source -> AD SD Dir* and then select the "debian" folder.
+3. (MAGLDR) Go back to the menu and select "Boot AD SD" to start it up.

 ## Help out

-If you want to help me in the effort to make this port work perfectly, this git repository has all the sources you need to reconstruct my rootfs on your own.
-There are some files and there is a dirty bash script ("createrootfs") that does everything that has to be done.
-Instructions are inside of it.
+If you want to help me in the effort to make this port work perfectly, check the TODO and call antonizoon so he can help you out.
+This git repository has all the sources you need to reconstruct my rootfs on your own.

+There are some files and there is a dirty bash script ("createrootfs") that does everything.
+You can configure the packages added and options using the `packages` and `options.conf` files.
+Instructions are inside of these files.

 There is a lot of valuable information on [htc-linux wiki](http://htc-linux.org).
 I'm available in this topic, on pm, and on #htc-linux freenode channel.